jdmcd-nald/SEAQT/README.md

 # SEAQT-REWL-Misc
-SEAQT and REWL Sample Codes
+Steepest-Entropy Ascent Quantum Thermodynamics (SEAQT) and Replica Exchange Wang Landau (REWL) Software Packages

+Various personally writen program files published under liscence from work performed from during my PhD SEAQT Research work.
+Files contain code to reproduce Density of States (DOS) structures for multi grain ising like systems, singular free floating polymer chain, polymer brushes and polymer based ion chelation.
+Code includes the necessary REWL energy level configuration swapping and methods for automatic printing of the compiled energy landscapes across mutiple estimators.
+The polymer codes also contains various movements to transform the structures to delve the available energy landscapes.

-Various program files from Jared McDonald's PhD SEAQT research work, uploaded for posterity and distributed under the below license, just give credit to published papers if work is used
+Files are uploaded for posterity and distributed under the below license, just give credit to published papers if work is used

   License: Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)
 		   https://creativecommons.org/licenses/by-sa/4.0/legalcode